Bernini Raiven Brown Boot Giani High Knee adqUTnzaxw

 - Scanner price accuracy

-Brown Boot High Bernini Knee Giani Raiven False or misleading ordinary selling price representations
+Raiven Boot High Bernini Knee Giani Brown False or misleading ordinary selling price representations

 Subsections 74.01(2) and 74.01(3) of the Competition Act are civil provisions.
 They prohibit the making, or the permitting of the making, of any materially false or misleading representation, to the public, as to the ordinary selling price of a product, in any form whatever.
 The ordinary selling price is determined by using one of two tests: either a substantial volume of the product was sold at that price or a higher price, within a reasonable period of time (volume test); or the product was offered for sale, in good faith, for a substantial period of time at that price or a higher price (time test).